Unlocking Funding: How to Build Lasting Industry Partnerships

 Treating Company IP with Respect

 Intellectual Property (IP) is perhaps the most sensitive aspect of academic-industry collaboration.
 For universities, the instinct is often to share knowledge—to publish papers, present at conferences, and contribute to the global body of scientific understanding.
 For industry, IP is a competitive advantage that must be protected at all costs.
 A critical rule of engagement is to treat a partner's IP with absolute confidentiality.
-This goes beyond signing a Non-Disclosure Agreement (NDA); it requires cultural awareness within your research team.
+This goes beyond signing a Non-Disclosure Agreement (NDA); it requires cultural awareness within our research team.

 Communicating Problems Early

 Research is unpredictable.
 Experiments fail, equipment breaks, and hypotheses are disproven.
 Industry partners understand that innovation carries risk.
 However, what damages a partnership is not the problem itself, but the surprise of finding out about it too late.
 In a collaborative environment, bad news must travel fast.
-If a milestone is going to be missed or a technical hurdle seems insurmountable, communicate this immediately and explore alternative options with your industry partner.
+If a milestone is going to be missed or a technical hurdle seems insurmountable, we should communicate this immediately and explore alternative options with our industry partner.